 Fields that can be dependent fields: Default and Custom fields of any type

 Based on the value selected in the controlling field, dependent fields can be made dynamic.

-Let us assume that you chose the outcome of a deal between won or lost; choosing the option 'won' presents you with a set of options that allows you to pick reasons for why the deal was successful.
+Let us assume that you chose the outcome of a deal between won or lost; choosing the option 'lost' presents you with a set of options that allows you to pick reasons for why the deal was unsuccessful.

 Refer below to learn how this can be done:

-- You can also create dependencies between existing fields.
+- You can also create dependency between existing fields.

 - A controlling field can have multiple dependent fields.

 - However, a dependent field can have only one controlling field.
 If an account is downgraded, all dependencies will be deactivated, and users will not be able to access the dependency screen.

 - If the account is upgraded, the dependency will be listed in deactivated state.

 This field will be the Dependent field and will carry the names of all of your competitors.
 This field will be mapped to the controlling field ‘Lost Reason’